annual vs perennial

 Annuals vs. Perennials: What is the Difference?

-At the most basic level, perennial plants are those that regrow each and every year, usually coming back in the spring.
+At the most basic level, perennial plants are those that regrow each and every year, usually coming back in the early spring.
 Most perennial plants can live for three or more growing seasons, although this can vary depending on what, exactly, you are growing.

 Perennial plants are often better suited to your native climate and can, therefore, benefit pollinators and other wildlife.